dmitrymomot/dmitrymomot.github.io/src/content/about.md

 Hi,

-My name is Dmitry Momot (Dmytro Momot) and I'm traveler and freelancer from Kyiv, Ukraine.
+My name is Dmitry Momot (Dmytro Momot) and I'm a traveler and freelancer from Kyiv, Ukraine.
 If you love traveling like me, follow me on [Instagram](https://instagram.com/dmitrymomot).
-Or you can download my [CV](https://docs.google.com/document/d/1Ci_GizCydvOkdw1zczM4uW0uGEgx3gVfsEABtjcT8bY/edit?usp=sharing)

 ## Technical Background

-Over 12 years' web development experience, with a proven background of successfully managing all phases of web application development, from initial design and architecture to deployment and support.
-More than five years of experience in the management of small teams.
-A lot of experience with the following technologies: Golang, PHP (Laravel), VueJs, Kubernetes, Docker, AWS.
+Over 12 years’ web development experience, with a proven background of successfully managing web application development phases, from initial design and architecture to deployment and support.
+More than five years of experience in the management of the R&D teams.
+Have experience with the following domains: on-demand services, fintech, marketing, recruitment (ATS).

 ### Skills
 ---